 Each year test data is gathered from QuickSmart students and comparison students.
 Schools submit both pre-test and post-test data for these students.
 These data enable us to provide each school with a report outlining student progress and growth.
 An analysis of these test data is presented in a yearly literacy report.

-Analysis of the test data has provided evidence of very strong improvement in students' rate of reading and substantial improvement in word meaning.
-QuickSmart students achieve significant improvements in their level of fluency.
+Analysis of the test data has provided evidence of QuickSmart students achieving very strong improvement in their accuracy and speed of word recognition, reading fluency and reading comprehension skills.